pamelayin/CS467-Capstone/README.md

 ## Introduction

 Members: Paul Leone, Sangyun Lee, Pamela Yin<br/>
-About: This project allows employers to create and send software programming quiz to candidates via unique email link, have candidates take timed quiz, and view the quiz ranking and other data analysis.<br/><br/>
+About: This project allows employers to create and send software programming quiz with different question types (true/false, single choice, multiple seletion, and free response) to candidates via unique email link, have candidates take timed quiz, grade the quiz automatically and manually, and view the quiz ranking and other data analysis.<br/><br/>

 ## Setup - Dependencies